-There is connection between the offer and acceptance and similarities between what is offered and what is accepted.
+- There is a connection between the offer and the acceptance and similarities between what is offered and what is accepted.

-No. One of the conditions of Hibah is that there has to be an agreement between the donor and the beneficiary of the Hibah and acceptance of the Hibah asset(s) by the beneficiary.
-Thus, it is not possible to perform Hibah without the knowledge of the beneficiary.
+No. One of the conditions of Hibah is that there has to be an agreement between the Donor and the Beneficiary of the Hibah and acceptance of the Hibah by the Beneficiary.
+Thus, it is not possible to perform Hibah without the knowledge of the Beneficiary.

 The revocation of Hibah is not permissible unless it involves the endowment of an asset(s) between parents to their children or from grandparents to their grandchildren.